jofranz/microsoft_todo_to_obsidian_markdown_migration_tool/README.md

 Notes

 - The script only reads from the source account.
 Destination operations from the original shell script were commented out; this refactor preserves that behavior and writes tasks to local files.
-- The output files are JSON dumped into `.md` files (keeps parity with the previous script which wrote JSON into files ending with `.md`).

-If you want me to also implement creating tasks in the destination account (POST to Graph), tell me and I will add that and the required safety checks.
+- Tasks are exported as Markdown files with YAML frontmatter (Obsidian properties).
+- Each task includes:
+  - YAML frontmatter with task properties
+  - Subtasks table (if any checklist items exist)
+  - Task body content (if any) or JSON representation
+- Filenames are sanitized:
+  - Each "?" is replaced with "_" (preserving position)
+  - Special characters and spaces become underscores
+  - Dots in filenames are preserved

-## Features to implement
+## Features (implemented and open)
-Some features aren't implemented yet.
-Such as:
+Completed features:
-- [X] Transform `JSON` to `.md` format
+- [x] Transform tasks to Obsidian-compatible markdown with YAML frontmatter
+- [x] Render checklist items as a "Subtasks" table
+- [x] Replace each "?" with "_" in filenames
+- [x] Convert importance "high" to boolean property "is_starred"
+- [x] Token validation with helpful error messages

+Not implemented features:
-- [] Implement nested folders
+- [ ] Implement nested folders for task organization
-- [] Strip non-unix file system characters as they might be crashing on other file systems
-- [] Add optional prefix property to all notes which states MsToDo
+- [ ] Add optional prefix property to all notes to indicate MsToDo source
-- [X] replace every "?" with "_"
+- [ ] Support for destination account operations (task creation via Graph API)
+- [ ] Add task categorization support